 Automated Spot Management With Qubole

-Qubole Data Service (QDS) provides a policy-based way to automate the Spot bidding process, allowing data teams to take full advantage of Spot instances without devoting resources to managing it.
+Qubole Data Service (QDS) provides a policy-based way to automate the Spot bidding process, allowing data teams to take full advantage of Spot instances without devoting resources to managing them.
 Qubole can use AWS Spot nodes when dynamically adding cluster nodes or as part of the core minimum nodes for a cluster (not recommended for stability purposes).

 QDS users can select a maximum bid they are willing to pay for a Spot instance.
 The system then automatically places bids for them, making the process easy to use.
 Qubole Hadoop clusters begin with nodes at On-Demand instances and can be rebalanced automatically by switching On-Demand instances for Spot nodes when Spot availability is higher.
 It works by identifying On-Demand instances that aren’t busy performing tasks, provisioning Spot nodes from AWS, then terminating the previously identified On-Demand instances.